parallel-finance/parallel-crowdloan-subql/README.md

 [IPFS deployment](https://doc.subquery.network/publish/ipfs/#) is the new way from subquery team to do the deployment.

 Before publish, make sure run `yarn build` successfully.
+And please check if the [genesisHash](https://doc.subquery.network/create/manifest/#custom-chains) in yaml file is correct for the blockchain you want to collect.

 #### Generate IPFS CID